Seila Law LLC v. Consumer Financial Protection Bureau: Majority opinion

-Having determined that the insulation of the CFPB director did not fall under an established exception, Chief Justice Roberts then looked to see whether the Court should "extend those precedents to ... an independent agency led by a single director and vested with significant executive power."
+Having determined that the insulation of the CFPB director did not fall under an established exception, Chief Justice Roberts then looked to see whether the Court should "extend those precedents to ... an independent agency led by a single director and vested with significant executive power".
 He reasoned no. Roberts wrote that the CFPB structure with a single point of leadership that could only be removed for cause "ha[d] no foothold in history or tradition", and had only been used in four other instances: three modern uses for the United States Office of Special Counsel, the Social Security Administration, and the Federal Housing Finance Agency, and temporarily for one year during the American Civil War for the Office of the Comptroller of the Currency.
 Roberts wrote that the three current uses "are modern and contested.
 And they do not involve regulatory or enforcement authority comparable to that exercised by the CFPB."
 Roberts also wrote that the CFPB structure "is also incompatible with the structure of the Constitution, which—with the sole exception of the presidency—scrupulously avoids concentrating power in the hands of any single individual."
-In support of this position, Roberts also cited the decision of 1789.
+In support of this position, Roberts also cited the Decision of 1789.

 The Court also held that the statutes around the director of the CFPB was severable from the rest of the statute establishing the agency, and thus "[t]he agency may therefore continue to operate, but its director, in light of our decision, must be removable by the president at will."
 The Court vacated the lower court's judgement and remanded the case for review.
 The dissenting justices concurred on the matter of severability.

-Concurrence and dissent
+Concurrence

-Justice Thomas wrote a partial concurrence joined by Justice Gorsuch, adding that he believed that Humphrey's Executor should be overturned and all "for cause" terminations positions should be considered unconstitutional.
+Justice Thomas wrote a partial concurrence, joined by Justice Gorsuch, adding that he believed that Humphrey's Executor should be overturned and all "for cause" terminations positions should be considered unconstitutional.
 Thomas also wrote that he believed there was no need to resolve the severability matter for the case at hand.